Keck-DataReductionPipelines/KPF-Pipeline/docs/source/info/calibrations.rst

 Calibrations
 ------------

 With rare exceptions, calibration spectra are taken on a daily basis with KPF to characterize the instrument.
-While the set of calibrations has evolved with time, it is mostly fixed, as shown in the table below (current as of October 2023).
+While the calibration set has evolved with time, but is now mostly fixed (the table below is current as of October 2023).
 This set of calibrations is designed to be sufficient for regular DRP processing without 'manual' calibrations taken by KPF observers.

 ======  ===========================  ===============  =======  ==================
 Type    Object name                  Exp. time (sec)  Num/day  Comment